Manualised clinical intervention

 The certificate states the content and number of professional development hours involved.

-To become a parent coach, you will need to complete both Level 1 and Level 2 training.
-When you have completed level 2 training, you can be listed as a Parent Coach on our website, and we invite you to join our professional community.
-This provides access to ongoing learning, webinars, drop-in support sessions and forums for continued learning.
+To become a Parent Hope clinician, you will need to complete both Level 1 and Level 2 training.
+After completing level 2, you can be listed as a Parent Hope clinician on our website, and we invite you sign up to ongoing learning, with access to webinars, resource library, drop-in support sessions and forums.
 Contact us to sign up.

 If you need further time to complete your training, we have a 6 week extension available for $35 inc GST, to help cover administrative costs.
 Please purchase here and email us to confirm the course you wish to extend https://parenthopeproject.com.au/professional-resources/#training-extension